-Becoming a Clinical Coach FAQs
+Becoming a Clinical Supervisor FAQs

-If you’re passionate about veterinary nursing and keen to help others flourish in the industry, you may have considered becoming a clinical coach before and asked yourself: what are the benefits of taking on the role?
+If you’re passionate about veterinary nursing and keen to help others flourish in the industry, you may have considered becoming a clinical supervisor/coach before and asked yourself: what are the benefits of taking on the role?

-What do clinical coaches do?
+What do clinical supervisors do?

-Clinical Coach Job Description
+Clinical Supervisor/Coach Job Description

 Provide support and opportunities for an SVN to complete the NPL or online e-portfolio